• How Can A Business Go Bust When It Looks Good On Paper

 Paper Performance Is No Guarantee

 So looking at the financial statements of a business can give you an indication of its financial position.
-However, a company can still go bust, whilst things looked good on paper.
+However, a company can still go bust, whilst things look good on paper.
 A good performance, on paper, is no guarantee that a business is sound.
 If you are concerned about your customers failing you might want to consider bad debt protection.

 Share with: